How the Entertainment Industry Uses 3D Printing for Faster Props, Costumes & Sets

 Cost-Effectiveness

-3D printing can reduce costs for prototypes and small-batch items, but large-scale production may still be costly due to material, machine time, and post-processing, which can be cost-effective for prototypes, complex designs, and limited-run items where traditional tooling and mould-making would be expensive.
+It can reduce costs for prototypes and small-batch items, but large-scale production may still be costly due to material, machine time, and post-processing, which can be cost-effective for prototypes, complex designs, and limited-run items where traditional tooling and mould-making would be expensive.

 Cosplay and Fan Engagement